Board of directors

 Serina now serves as the interim Board President for Dancers Unlimited where she melds over twenty years of professional experience in Marketing, Design, and Creative Operations with her own artistry towards her lifetime commitment to supporting the visual and performing arts.

-TAMMY BITANGA / Interim Treasurer
+TAMMY BITANGA / Treasurer

 Tammy Bitanga is part of Hoʻōla Nā Pua’s Team as Director of Community Engagement.
 Tammy offers insight and expertise that can only come from being a survivor of childhood sexual exploitation.
 She infuses her boundless energy into organizing community awareness events and lends her experience from her own healing journey to the role of advocate to other victims and survivors.
 Tammy’s previous role as Volunteer Coordinator at Pearl Haven, Specialize Residential Treatment Campus, helped join the community to the volunteer opportunities.